DoclerLabs/openstack/openstack-installer/docs/installation.rst

 - A deployment node, which can connect to the provisioned nodes via ssh.
 Install Ansible on it.
 Version = 2.0.2.0 is used in the CI system currently, so it is recommended.
 1.9.6 should work, too, but not tested constantly.
 2.1.0.0 has several bugs, don't use it.
-- Ubuntu 14.04 LTS (Liberty/Mitaka) or 16.04 LTS (Mitaka) for the base OS.
+- Ubuntu 14.04 LTS (Liberty/Mitaka) or 16.04 LTS (Mitaka/Newton) for the base OS.
 Need odd number of controller nodes, and arbitary number of compute nodes.
 - For ceph, it is recommended to have at least 3 monitor nodes, and 3 OSD nodes.
 - Set up the network for the nodes: